 Boy, that stuff burned, but it sure was effective!
 (It’s 75.5% alcohol in case you’re wondering).

 Wearing clothes for multiple days

 Whenever I went out with friends, I would pre-drink.
 At bars or nightclubs, I would either order the cheapest drink available or nothing at all.
-I have to confess, as a way to save money, on a few occasions I would leave my wallet at home so I had no money to spend.
-I would convince my friends to buy me drink.
-Talk about being cheap. 🙂
+I have to confess, as a way to save money, occasionally I would leave my wallet at home and only bring my IDs so I couldn’t spend any money even if I wanted to.

 Dear readers, what are some weird things you’ve done to save money?